AnotherButler/AnotherButler/README.md

 ## More about me

 I am a technical writer who loves to learn.
-Currently, I focus on writing about software for use in the Internet of Things (IoT).
+Currently, I lead a team of international writers and focus on documentation strategy for software.
 I'm always interested in exchanging tech writing tips, discussing documentation processes and learning about new industry trends.